Full Professor at Computer Science Department, University of Torino

 Autonomic computing.
 Performance models and QoS for parallel computing.

 - High-Performance Computing, exascale computing.

-Marco Aldinucci is an associate professor at Computer Science Department of the University of Torino (UNITO) since 2014.
-He got the Italian full professor habilitation in 2017.
+Marco Aldinucci is a professor at Computer Science Department of the University of Torino (UNITO).
 Previously, he has been postdoc at University of Pisa, researcher at Italian National Research Agency (ISTI-CNR), and University of Torino.
 He is the author of over a hundred papers in international journals and conference proceeding (see Google scholar metrics).
 He has been participating in over 20 national and international research projects concerning parallel and autonomic computing.
 He is the recipient of the HPC Advisory Council University Award 2011, the NVidia Research award 2013, the IBM Faculty Award 2015.
 He is the P.I. of the parallel computing group alpha@UNITO, the director of the “HPC and smart data” laboratory at ICxT@UNITO innovation centre, and vice-president of the C3S@UNITO competency centre.
 From Nov.
 2018, he is a member of the Governing Board of the EuroHPC Joint Undertaking.
 He co-designed, together with Massimo Torquati, the FastFlow programming framework and several other programming frameworks and libraries for parallel computing.
 His research is focused on parallel and distributed computing.